 Peas are one of the first crops we plant in the spring.
-Plant as soon as the ground can be worked—even if snow falls after you plant them!
-Here’s our guide to planting, growing, and harvesting peas.
+The taste of garden-grown peas is nothing like what you find in grocery stores; they are nature’s candy off the vine.
+Plant seeds as soon as the ground can be worked—even if snow falls after you plant them!
+Here’s our complete guide to planting, growing, and harvesting peas.

-Pea plants are easy to grow, but have a limited growing season.
+Pea plants do have limited growing season, however.
 Furthermore, peas do not stay fresh long after harvest, so enjoy them while you can!

 The key to growing peas is to plant them early enough in spring so they mature while the weather is still cool.
 This means planting in February, March, or April in most parts of the United States and Canada.
 They can even be grown as a fall or winter crop in warm areas of the U.S.